How To Pick The Best Gate Automation System For Your Unique Needs

 Manual release systems are only available from inside the gate.

-Ram motors can be hydraulic rather than using electric motors but all require a separate control box.
+Ram motors can be hydraulic or driven by electric motors but all require a separate control box.

 As with articulated arm motors, 230Vac and 24Vdc you can buy versions with obstacle detection for safer operation.

-Additionally, heavy duty versions are available that will operate larger gates with leaves up to 7m.
+Additionally, heavy duty versions of each type of electric gate opener are available that will operate larger gates with leaves up to 7m long.

-These motors can be the best gate automation solution where price is important.
+These electric gate openers can be the best gate automation solution where price is important.
 Their simpler design and operation can make them a cost cost-effective solution compared to other motors.

 Underground Gate Openers